Guard cell: Water loss and water use efficiency

 Water stress (drought and salt stress) is one of the major environmental problems causing severe losses in agriculture and in nature.
 Drought tolerance of plants is mediated by several mechanisms that work together, including stabilizing and protecting the plant from damage caused by desiccation and also controlling how much water plants lose through the stomatal pores during drought.
 A plant hormone, abscisic acid (ABA), is produced in response to drought.
 A major type of ABA receptor has been identified.
 The plant hormone ABA causes the stomatal pores to close in response to drought, which reduces plant water loss via transpiration to the atmosphere and allows plants to avoid or slow down water loss during droughts.
-The use of drought-tolerant crop plants would lead to a reduction in crop losses during droughts.
 Since guard cells control water loss of plants, the investigation on how stomatal opening and closure is regulated could lead to the development of plants with improved avoidance or slowing of desiccation and better water use efficiency.

 ABA is the trigger for the closure of the stomatal opening.
 To trigger this it activates the release of anions and potassium ions.
 This influx in anions causes a depolarization of the plasma membrane.
 This depolarization triggers potassium plus ions in the cell to leave the cell due to the unbalance in the membrane potential.
 This sudden change in ion concentrations causes the guard cell to shrink which causes the stomata to close which in turn decreases the amount of water lost.
 All this is a chain reaction according to his research.
 The increase in ABA causes there to be an increase in calcium ion concentration.
 Although at first, they thought it was a coincidence they later discovered that this calcium increase is important.
 They found Ca2+ ions are involved in anion channel activation, which allows for anions to flow into the guard cell.
 They also are involved in prohibiting proton ATPase from correcting and stopping the membrane from being depolarized.
 To support their hypothesis that calcium was responsible for all these changes in the cell they did an experiment where they used proteins that inhibited the calcium ions for being produced.
 If their assumption that calcium is important in these processes they'd see that with the inhibitors they'd see less of the following things.
 Their assumption was correct and when the inhibitors were used they saw that the proton ATPase worked better to balance the depolarization.
 They also found that the flow of anions into the guard cells were not as strong.
 This is important for getting ions to flow into the guard cell.
 These two things are crucial in causing the stomatal opening to close preventing water loss for the plant.